palagdan/GitmateAI/README.md

 repo <name> <repoName>  Retrieve a specific repository from a user or an organization and send all its details to the specified backend. help [command]          display help for command
 ```
+> **🚨 Important:** To use the `gitmate-loader-cli` command, you must install it globally.
+Otherwise, use the commands provided below.
 ```bash
 cd gitmate-loader-cli
 npm install